 3. Give Your Partner Space

-For many people who struggle with being too clingy, they don’t like when their partner does things without them.
+You may not like your partner doing things without you.
 Whether it’s having dinner with friends, going out to a bar, or seeing a movie, clingy people in relationships have a hard time with the fact that their partner has a life away from them.
 However, it’s vitally important to the health and success of your relationship that your partner is able to do and enjoy things without you, as it’s the unique facets of your personalities that make you a better team.
 Since you’re a couple and not a clone of your partner, you should support his or her endeavors and desire to go golfing with friends or have a girls' night.
 This way you’re showing your partner that you care about his or her needs, that you’re secure in the relationship, and that you place a priority on their happiness.

 4. Stop Being Jealous